mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- 5.
 DROP /MOVE TO CH.3?
 The kedging metaphor and the climbing wall metaphor - in relation to agency and design -  explore them, kedging is a bit flailing , wall less so -->

-As noted in Chapter 2, much research on the learning to code has focused chiefly on this aspect of personal knowledge construction, neglecting this social and socio-cultural perspectives typified by socio-cultural approaches [find source].
-This trend is exemplified by a comparison of Wing and Papert's conceptions of computational thinking [@lodi_computational_2021], with the latter's additional focus on the community application of created projects forming the motivational basis of much of constructionism in the process of creating objects to share.
-Thus, the issue at hand transcends concepts of efficacy of how to support the coding process to address the underlying goals of the activity.
-Following the legacy of constructionism to the present day, the articulation of Resnick on computational fluency, addresses the limitations of research focusing too narrowly on technical approaches rather than their expressive potential (and thus within a community) [@resnick_coding_2020] and focused on toolsets rather than pedagogies [@resnick_seeds_2020].
-We should recall here the parallel call of Kafai and Burke in the field of game making for learning to address social and cultural motivations and aspects of the process [@kafai_constructionist_2015].
+The motivation of this study transcends concepts of efficacy of how to support the technical aspects of coding process.
+As such, the heavy scaffolding of the REEPP framework facilitates a more socio cultural approach as a way to address gaps in current CGD&P research in soci-cultural approaches, as noted in Chapter 2 [@kafai_constructionist_2015].
+Despite Papert's [@lodi_computational_2021] foundational focus on the community application of created projects continues in legacy of constructionism.
+For example, the articulation of Resnick on computational fluency, addresses the limitations of research focusing too narrowly on technical approaches and toolsets rather than their expressive potential (and thus within a community)  and focused on toolsets rather than pedagogies [@resnick_seeds_2020; @resnick_coding_2020].

 Given that a guiding motivation of this study to explore the process of designing and facilitating for participant empowerment learning to program, it is valuable to articulate different types of agency.
-The following sections are structured a synthesis of the approaches of Hopwood [@hopwood_agency_2022] and Matusov [@matusov_mapping_2016] explored in Chapter 4, specifically instrumental, transformational and relational agency.
+The following sections are structured in the following way:

+Firstly, an exploration of evolving expressions of agency emerging from the research data, specifically instrumental, transformational and relational agency, is undertaken.

+The second section is an exploration of the key characteristics of  participants agency using concepts emerging from the Fifth Dimension (5D) strand of research, which while not specifically concerning computer programming, is aligned with the socio-cultural ethos of this thesis.
+Specifically, I take inspiration from the work of Gutiérrez to re-examine the evolution of participant agency as a process of blending or even patching of repertoires of different types and sources.

 <!-- In a UK computing education context, while the work of Waite and Sentence begins to address sociocultural aspects of teaching programming [@sentance_teaching_2019; @hwang_using_2023], this work focuses on the PRIMM  and thus invites further exploration. -->